 - Portable Phone Charger – you can’t always count on a free wall outlet to charge your phone

-- Mini Sewing Kit w/ scissors – if I had a dollar for every time we have needed scissors or to make a squick stitch I’d be able to buy every one of you the dance comp essentials
+- Mini Sewing Kit w/ scissors – if I had a dollar for every time we needed scissors or to make a quick stitch I’d be able to buy every one of you the dance comp essentials

 - Hairspray – strongest hold you can find